SaladTechnologies/storage-service/README.md

 #### PUT `/organizations/:organization_name/files/:filename+`

-Uploads a file to the specified organization.
+Uploads a file up to 100MB to the specified organization.

 **Request Parameters:**
 - `organization_name` (string): The name of the organization.